It is the intent and objective of the Guam RegionalTransit Authority that the Grievance Review and Appeals Procedures will provide for:

 - GRTA’s TS shall answer Part IV.
 Findings and Course of Action Taken by investigating and gathering information of the incident from GRTA third party contractors.
 GRTA’s TS shall indicate the detailed results of the investigation in the findings section of Part IV.
 In addition, GRTA’s TS shall describe in detail the decision on the investigation inside the box with the heading Course of Action Taken;

 - GRTA’s TS who takes the complaint shall sign the box with the heading Name of Person Taking Complaint;

 - GRTA’s TS shall indicate the correct date and time, when the incident was reported to the third-party contractors;

 - GRTA’s TS shall provide the finding and decision to GRTA’s Executive Manager for review and approval prior to completing Part V. Status.
 Upon approval of the GRTA’s Executive Manager, GRTA’s TS shall acknowledge that the complaint was resolved and indicate the exact date and time, when it was resolved;

-- Should the complainant is not satisfied with the outcome of an investigation conducted by GRTA, the Grievance Review and Appeals Board (GRAB) will serve as the appealing forum.
+- Should the complainant be unsatisfied with the outcome of an investigation conducted by GRTA, the Grievance Review and Appeals Board (GRAB) will serve as the appealing forum.
 GRAB will analyze the facts of the case and will issue its conclusion to the appellant according to their procedures.